drefa06/bash_debug_test/README.md

 ./script_evo_1.sh: ligne 86 : [: « ] » manquant
 # => gen_err_2: Should have been detected as script syntax error and exit !!!
 ```
-Same problem
+**Same problem**

 idem for gen_err_3 and gen_err_4

 All of them should have generated a script issue and exit !

-Conclusion: If you have a long script that do something like that, the best case is that your script generate an other error elsewhere but the source error is hard to find, the worst case is that you don't see anything wrong, but your result might not what you expect.
+**Conclusion:** If you have a long script that do something like that, the best case is that your script generate an other error elsewhere but the source error is hard to find, the worst case is that you don't see anything wrong, but your result might not what you expect.

-#### How to detect Script Error and Exit
+#### So, how to detect Script Error and Exit?

 First, have a look at return code when launching: ```bash -e ./script_evo_1.sh gen_err_<val>; echo $?```